negatrait/323-wolf-pages/src/content/about.md

 ## Most tools just audit.
 We think that's not enough.

 Every product on the market does the same thing: audit your site, generate a list of issues, and leave you to figure out the fixes.
 You built a website, you pay for hosting, but you're not visible.
-Paying search providers or agencies adds more cost.
+Paying search providers or agencies adds more cost, while structural issues in your site hinder the organic traffic.

 You need specific guidance on what's holding you back and how to address it.